rdelfino/simple-api-gateway-client/README.md

 Simple AWS Api Gateway Client

 This is a simple Java client for Amazon API Gateway endpoints built around AWS SDK 2.x.
-It is useful when you don't necessarily want to generate a [strongly-typed SDK](https://aws.amazon.com/blogs/developer/api-gateway-java-sdk), such as when prototyping or scripting.
+It is useful when you don't can't generate a [strongly-typed SDK](https://aws.amazon.com/blogs/developer/api-gateway-java-sdk), such as when prototyping or scripting.

 The client supports both synchronous and asynchronous request/response processing models.
 While the client offers easy